The Anatomy of Accessible Forms: The Problem with Placeholders

 A Placeholder Is Not a Replacement for Visible Labels

-In recent years, placeholders are being used to provide visible labels for the form fields, which is a bad user experience and accessibility practice.
-This is because placeholders disappear once the user inputs the data into the form controls, the user does not have any idea of what the form field is referring to.
-This also holds true for people with short term memory, people with traumatic brain injuries, people with Autism, people with ADHD, and people with low vision.
+The trend of using placeholders to provide visible labels for form fields creates a bad user experience and accessibility practice.
+Since placeholders disappear once users enter their data into the form controls, they don’t have any idea which form field goes with which placeholder.
+This disappearing act is especially negative for people with short term memory, people with traumatic brain injuries, people with Autism, people with ADHD, and people with low vision.

 Avoid Providing Instructions Using a Placeholder Attribute

-Instructions help users to submit the form successfully.
-However, if the instructions are provided with a placeholder attribute, then the user might not be able to use that instruction effectively.
+Instructions help users submit a form successfully.
+However, if a placeholder attribute provides the instructions, the user might not be able to use the instructions effectively.
 As placeholders disappear when the user starts filling in the form, users might miss critical information.
-For example, password instructions should not be provided using a placeholder attribute.
+For example, don’t using a placeholder attribute to provide instructions for a password field.
+Users need to continually see the instructions to know the password requirements.

 Example Syntax for Password Placeholder